 He has also served as a former Parker Rotarian, Castle Rock Kiwanis Club member, on the Castle Pines Chamber Board of Directors, Douglas County Fair Board and the Douglas County Educational Foundation Board of Directors.

-Weaver and his wife of 29 years, Mona, have three sons and two grandchildren.
+Dave and his wife of 29 years, Mona, have three sons and two grandchildren.